Overwatch is a first-person team-based multiplayer shooter video game, released by Blizzard Entertainment in 2016.

 The main point of similarity with Team Fortress 2 has been the decision to fill out a lot of the world and character backgrounds through animated videos.
 Where the TF2 folks have mainly kept their videos light-hearted with their endlessly fun "Meet the Team" videos, Overwatch videos have been a great deal more dramatic.
 They're exceptionally well-made -- but that's to be expected from Blizzard, which has been making amazing game videos and trailers ever since the first Diablo game.

-Overwatch features a staggering 22 characters to play, generally separated into Offense characters, who are able to dish out lots of damage, Defense, who specialize in protecting areas and disrupting the opposing team, Tanks, who have lots of hit points and the ability to shield teammates, and Support, who deal in buffs and debuffs.
+Overwatch features a staggering 29 characters to play, generally separated into Damage characters (the majority of characters, previously subdivided into Offense and Defense classes, who are able to dish out lots of damage), Tanks (who have lots of hit points and the ability to shield teammates), and Support (who deal in healing, buffs, and debuffs).
 Each character has a unique ultimate ability (commonly called an "ult") which provides a powerful boost to the player's team, either through increased damage output or through improved defense or control abilities.
 Ultimate abilities only become available after a certain amount of time, which can be sped up through the use of their attacks and powers, and each is accompanied by the character saying a certain phrase, which also gives the opposing team the opportunity to get out of the way of the attack or to eliminate the player before the ult can be triggered.

 - Genji: A cyborg ninja and estranged brother of Hanzo, Genji attacks with shuriken and a katana, is able to climb walls, and can deflect projectiles with his sword.
 His ultimate ability is the Dragonblade, which greatly increases the damage he deals with his katana.